xaeliudzyh/StyleLabAI/README.md

 ```

 ---
-## Work is not done.
+## Work is not done yet.
 Still in progress...

 ---
 *© 2025 StyleLab*